GoogleCloudPlatform/dotnet-docs-samples/applications/leaderboard/README.md

 [Visual Studio 2017](
     https://www.visualstudio.com/), or the command line.

+This sample includes extra directories step1, step2, step3, step4 and step5 that contain partial versions of this sample app.
+These directories are intended to provide guidance as part of a separate Codelab walk-through where the application is built in the following stages:

+* step1 - Create the sample database along with the tables Players and Scores.
+* step2 - Populate the Players tables with sample data.
+* step3 - Populate the Scores table with sample data.
+* step4 - Run sample queries including sorting the results by timestamp.
+* step5 - Delete the sample database.

+If you only want to run the complete sample refer to the application in the Leaderboard directory.

 ## Build and Run

 1.  **Follow the instructions in the [root README](../../README.md)**.